Claude Prompt Caching Guide: Cut API Costs by Up to 90%

 With prompt caching and the full agents module covered, let us do a rapid-fire refresher before moving into projects: AI Agents Refresher: Key Concepts, Patterns, and Pitfalls.

 This post is part of the Anthropic AI Tutorial Series.
-Previous post: Model Context Protocol (MCP): Connect Claude to Any Tool.
+Previous post: Claude Model Context Protocol (MCP): Connect Claude to Any Tool.